-In order to assess the computational gain that our update via minimization confers, we ran the test presented in Fig. 2, but this time with a timestep size of h = 0.01s, and at various spatial resolutions.
-We employed the widely-used TAO/PETSc solvers [BMMS04] as neutral numerical tools instead of relying on our in-house solvers.
+In order to assess the computational gain that our update via minimization confers, we ran the test presented in Fig. 1 with fixed timesteps at h=0.01s, and at various spatial resolutions.
+We employed the widely-used TAO/PETSc solvers as neutral numerical tools instead of relying on our in-house solvers.
 All our tests were run on a 3GHZ XeonHT PC with 2.50GB of RAM.
-For a very low-res bar (2K tets, 330 vertices), the speedup of minimization (using tao_nls, implementing Newton's method with line search for unconstrained minimization) vs. non-linear root finding (PETSc's line-search SNES nonlinear solver) is only 20%.
-However, as soon as the number of nodes increases, results show a clear superiority of the minimization procedure; for a bar with 12.5K tets (2000 vertices), the speed-up brought by our minimization update is already 2.6, while the same bar with now 24K tets (3784) vertices) yields a speed-up of 3.
+For a very low-res bar (2K tets, 330 vertices), the speed-up of minimization vs. non-linear root finding is only 20%.
+However, as soon as the number of nodes increases, results show a clear superiority of the minimization procedure; for a bar with 12.5K tets (2000 vertices), the speed-up brought by our minimization update is already 2.6, while the same bar with now 24K tets (3784 vertices) yields a speed-up of 3.

 We also experimented with larger simulations to test both the robustness and practicality of our family of integrators.
-We concluded that the correct energy behavior and momenta preservation with and without damping (demonstrated in Figs. 2 and 3) are indeed important qualities that most other integrators (non-symplectic Newmark, implicit Euler, etc) do not have.
-In particular, being able to define damping in a manner fairly independent of the time step size is a significant advantage when trying to design a particular animation: the behavior of a physically-based object will be consistent throughout a wide range of time step sizes, making previews (i.e., coarse simulations) not noticeably different from final simulations.
+We concluded that the correct energy behavior and momenta preservation with and without damping (demonstrated in Figs. 1 and 2) are indeed important qualities that most all other integrators (non-symplectic Newmark, implicit Euler, etc) do not have.
+In particular, being able to define damping such as the behavior of a physically-based object does not heavily depend on the time step size is a significant advantage when trying to design a particular animation: one can run well-predictive coarse simulations before running the final sequence.